Bicategories in Univalent Foundations: Displayed Univalence

 \begin{proof} The main idea behind the proof is to characterize invertible 2-cells in the total bicategory as pairs of an invertible 2-cell $p$ in the base bicategory, and a displayed invertible 2-cell over $p$.
 Concretely, for the local univalence of $\D$, we factor $\idtoiso^{2,1}$ as a composition of the following equivalences:

-The map $w_1$ is just a characterization of paths in a sigma type.
-The map $w_2$ turns equalities into (displayed) invertible 2-cells, and it is an equivalence by local univalence of $\B$ and displayed local univalence of $\D$.
-Finally, the map $w_3$ characterizes invertible 2-cells in the total bicategory.
+The function $w_1$ is just a characterization of paths in a sigma type.
+The function $w_2$ turns equalities into (displayed) invertible 2-cells, and it is an equivalence by local univalence of $\B$ and displayed local univalence of $\D$.
+Finally, the function $w_3$ characterizes invertible 2-cells in the total bicategory.

 The proof is similar in the case of global univalence.
 The most important step is the characterization of adjoint equivalences in the total bicategory.

 \end{proof}

 To check displayed univalence, it suffices to prove the condition in the case where $p$ is reflexivity.
 This step, done by path induction, simplifies some proofs of displayed univalence.